 I’ve just laid out the overall framework for transforming and as you can see results don’t happen over night.

-Getting lean typically takes anywhere from 3-12 months, however building muscle is a longer process.
+Getting lean and optimizing your testosterone levels typically takes anywhere from 3-12 months, however building muscle is a longer process.

 For most people it takes at least 2 years of hard training to look jacked.